Aquanty/rtd-hgs/docs/source/index.rst

 #. **isheet1, isheet2** Bottom and top sheet numbers to define the
    segment.

-This instruction is intended to help to build vertical wells/drains.
+| This instruction is intended to help to build vertical wells/drains.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 Selecting Faces
 ~~~~~~~~~~~~~~~